gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 In the example above, the S3 URLs follow the structure `http(s)://<ServerAddress>/<BucketName>/<Path>/runner/<runner-id>/project/<id>/<cache-key>`.

-To share the cache between two or more Runners, set the `Shared` flag to true.
+To share the cache between two or more runners, set the `Shared` flag to true.
-This flag removes the runner token from the URL (`runner/<runner-id>`) and all configured Runners share the same cache.
-You can also set `Path` to separate caches between Runners when cache sharing is enabled.
+This flag removes the runner token from the URL (`runner/<runner-id>`) and all configured runners share the same cache.
+You can also set `Path` to separate caches between runners when cache sharing is enabled.

 ## Distributed container registry mirroring